Optimization of laser-driven proton acceleration in a near-critical-density plasma: Results

-To further clarify the proton energy disparity, Figs. 2(c) and 2(d) illustrate the proton acceleration process in the drift field, with green lines marking the trajectory of the highest-energy proton.
-Notably, protons are captured earlier by the accelerating field with a smaller spot [Fig. 2(d)].
-Moreover, as these protons gain higher energy during the laser penetration stage, they are injected into the TNSA field before its amplitude decays, thus extracting more energy from the sheath field and achieving higher final energies.
-However, this abnormal increase of proton energy only occurs with small spot sizes.
-In the regime of a focal spot larger than 3 $\mu$m, the effect of the ponderomotive force becomes insignificant because the ponderomotive force is inversely proportional to the focal spot.
-In this scenario, proton acceleration is primarily determined by the laser power.
+To further clarify the proton energy disparity, Figs.~2(c) and 2(d) illustrate the proton acceleration process in the Hole-Boring and drifting field for 3 $\mu$m and 0.8 $\mu$m focal spots, respectively, with green lines marking the trajectories of the highest-energy protons.
+Obviously, the initial of green solid line is closer to the black solid line in Fig.~2(d), showing that the proton accelerated to the highest-energy is from a position closer to the target front surface for the 0.8 $\mu$m focal spot.
+This indicates that high-energy protons are captured earlier by the accelerating field at a smaller spot, implying a long Hole-Boring acceleration.
+From the location of the accelerating field peak represented by the black dashed lines, it is obvious that the velocity of the accelerating field at a small spot is larger than at a larger spot, confirming a stronger longitudinal ponderomotive force and faster electrons.
+As a result, these protons have gained higher energy before the laser penetrates the target.
+As they are injected into the drifting sheath field before its amplitude decays or it drifts away, protons at a small spot absorb more energy from the drifting field, achieving higher final energies.
+However, this enhancement occurs only when the spot size is sufficiently small (typically below 2 $\mu$m).
+For focal spots larger than 3 $\mu$m, where the effect of the ponderomotive force diminishes, proton acceleration reverts to being dominated by the available laser power.
 As a result, with increasing laser energy, electron heating becomes more intense.
-Consequently, under the same laser intensity with a larger focal spot of over 3 $\mu$m, the proton energy tends to be higher when the focal spot is larger (Fig. 3).
+Consequently, at larger focal spots of over 3 $\mu$m under the same laser intensity, the proton energy is generally higher when the focal spot is larger (Fig.~3).